Worrying about how you’ll afford to pay for a funeral while grieving the loss of a loved one can feel overwhelming.

 Keeping funeral costs to a minimum is a priority for those on lower incomes, and there are plenty of things you can do to keep costs down, whilst still giving your loved one the send off they deserve.
 Here are some of the options you might want to consider:

-- Buy a less expensive coffin – this is the most popular way to cut funeral costs.
-Coffins can cost anywhere between £300 and £2,000, so choosing a less expensive option can have a big impact on your overall spend.
-You do not need to even have a coffin, you could opt for a shroud which can cost as little as £150.
+This is the most popular way to cut funeral costs.
+Coffins can cost anywhere between £300 and £20,000, so choosing a less expensive option can have a big impact on your overall spend.
+You do not need to even have a coffin, you could opt for a shroud which can cost as little as £150

-- Consider alternative burial or direct cremation – there is a growing market for alternative burials such as woodland or natural burials, which are often a cheaper alternative to a traditional burial.
+There is a growing market for alternative burials such as woodland or natural burials, which are often a cheaper alternative to a traditional burial.
 You can read more on these types of burials at the Natural Death Centre.
 There has also been a big increase in the number of people opting for a direct cremation.
-The average cost of a direct cremation is £1,554, which is a fraction of the price of a traditional burial or cremation.
+The average cost of a direct cremation is £1,511, which is a fraction of the price of a traditional burial or cremation.

 How to pay for a funeral